walmartlabs/concord-website/docs/plugins-v2/git.md

       prBody: "Feature A implements the requirements from request 12."
       prSourceBranch: "feature-a"
       prDestinationBranch: "master"
-    out:
+    out: createResponse

-      myPrId: "${prId}"
+  - log: "Got PR ID: ${createResponse.prId}"
 ```

 The `mergePr` action can be used to merge a pull request.
 The pull request
 identifier has to be known to perform the action.
 It can be available from a
 form value, an external invocation of the process or as output parameter from
 the `createPr` action.
-The example below uses the pull request identifier `myPrId`,
+The example below uses the pull request identifier
-that was populated with a value in the `createPr` action above.
+`createResponse.prId`, that was returned from the `createPr` action above.
 `commitMessage` is a string that can be used to post custom merge commit messages.
 If omitted, a default message is used.